wickedgoodruby/rfp-2013/kyle-daigle.how-to-become-remote.md

 * Give actionable advice to teams without any remote developers to move towards adding a remote developer
 * Give teams that already have remote developers on their team ways to collaborate better
-* Give folks have no intention to add remote developers some ideas and tips to improve their communication internally
+* Provide ways to improve collaboration and communication within a standard "brick and mortar" team

 I'll be sharing ways that GitHub uses both its own software, third-party tools, and internal tools to support its over 160 employees.
 If we use something that's not publically available, I'll share some other tools and workflows that you could use.
 As one of GitHub's newest employees, I'm excited to share some of tips and tricks that I've learned after working remotely elsewhere for years.